ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 overmoro suspicious, for suspicion is
 cowardly at best.
 Men are not angels,
 remember that; but they aro not devils,
-nnd it is bad to think them so
+nnd it is bad to think them so.
 </td></tr></table>

 ---